BOOK PROJECTS 2018-2020

 PORTUGUESE LITERATURE FROM ROMANTICISM TO THE PRESENT

 Literatura portugalska od romantyzmu do współczesności.
 Wykłady i interludia [Portuguese literature from the Romanticism to the present.
-Lectures and interludes], Wrocław, Ossolineum, 2017.
+Lectures and interludes], Wrocław, Ossolineum, 2018; (coming soon).

-The book is an extensive presentation of the Portuguese literary history, going from 1826 to 2016.
+The book is an extensive presentation of the Portuguese literary history, going from 1826 to 2017.
 The content is divided into eight "lectures" and eight "interludes".
-While the former offer a synthetic narration involving currents and their major figures, the latter focus on some chosen aspects of the Portuguese culture, offering a personal appreciation and insight in such key matters as love, translatability of the term saudade, relation to Europe and Africa, modernity, literary success and illustrated books.
+While the former offer a synthetic narration involving currents and their major figures, the latter focus on some chosen aspects of the Portuguese culture, offering a personal appreciation and insight in such key matters as love, travel, translatability of the term saudade, the Portuguese relations with Europe and Africa, modernity, literary success and illustrated books.

 EMPIRE AND NOSTALGIA